 - Properly Installed Transitions will prevent pressure loss and air loss.
 Outlet area of transition must be adequate for airflow produced by fan.
 Transition's shape should provide a smooth airflow without any abrupt direction changes.
 Transitions must be positioned so no stiffeners need to be cut, which could cause bin wall collapse.
-Transition must be properly sealed at both ends to prevent air loss. - Temperature sensors accurately trace progress of aeration cooling or heating cycles.
+Transition must be properly sealed at both ends to prevent air loss.

+- Temperature sensors accurately trace progress of aeration cooling or heating cycles.
 They help identify hot spots in grain.
 They also indicate overall heating and approximate average grain temperature.
 Check with bin manufacturer to be sure cables, supports and roof can withstand drag from grain filling and unloading.
-Breakaway anchors should be used at bottom of cables to assure alignment but allow for a sweep auger.
+Tie cables to floor or concrete with breakable string (fishing line) to assure alignment but allow for a sweep auger.
 Cables suspended from roof should be properly supported and secured to floor.
 Absolutely NO weights or plates should be attached to bottom of temperature cables.